orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

+defining multiple entrypoints of a function with labels.
+Use func**.LABEL().
+Also define a starting branch which doesn't executed by default but only accessible with a label

+How to think about Object as a superposed Ray ; Where Object<String> is all those overlapping Rays ; resulting into Strings only.

+What about structures which define steps beyond&before the usual property getter/setter (is that just there's equipped structure on the return so .field.next if .field yields a ray

+That's in the language's implementation of itself

+---

 Movement but the graph needs to go around some body to be put behind them?
 Instead if through

 profram terminating needs also sone check that every step takes finite time; it needs temporal awareness